Texas suing Georgia, three other states over handling of presidential election

-ATLANTA -- The state of Texas filed a lawsuit Tuesday against Georgia and three other battleground states in last month’s presidential election.
+The state of Texas filed a lawsuit Tuesday, Dec 8, against Georgia and three other battleground states in last month’s presidential election.

+Sixteen Republican Georgia senators have signed a letter supporting the lawsuit, including Sen. Jeff Mullis of Chickamauga.

 The suit, filed in the U.S. Supreme Court, charges the states of Georgia, Pennsylvania, Michigan and Wisconsin with “significant and unconstitutional irregularities” in conducting the Nov.
 3 election.

-It asks the justices to delay next week’s scheduled Electoral College vote expected to finalize President-elect Joe Biden’s victory over President Donald Trump and instead allow the legislatures of each of the four states to appoint the electors.
+It asks the justices to delay the scheduled Electoral College vote expected to finalize President-elect Joe Biden’s victory over President Donald Trump and instead allow the legislatures of each of the four states to appoint the electors.
 All four states’ legislatures are controlled by Republicans.

 “These flaws cumulatively preclude knowing who legitimately won the 2020 election and threaten to cloud all future elections,” the suit states.